 Many of the vacation rentals in Key West are single rooms or small apartments.
 There are a few nice houses available for rent, but they usually don't have the amenities or space that you would find elsewhere in the Florida Keys.
 But for many, staying in Key West is worth the price.

-Beach Club Ocean Front
+Key West Beach Club Airbnb - Ocean Front with a Pool